-Cuisine of Nice: Where & What To Eat
+Cuisine of Nice: Local Dishes To Try

 French food is famous around the world for its elegant flavors.
 Yet, the cuisine of Nice is probably not what most people have in mind when they think of French food.
 Located on the southern coast, Nice’s food culture is unique, combining Mediterranean, English, and Provincial French influences.
 Unlike the rest of France, many of the dishes that Nice is known for are vegan or vegetarian-friendly, and on the healthy side.